London Theatre TicketsPantomimesJack and the Beanstalk - Tickets

 The cost of the tickets starts from £12 and will vary depending on the type of seats you choose.

-The show does not have a strict age limit.
-However, it is most suitable for children of all ages.
+The pantomime does not have a strict age limit.
+It is most suitable for children of all ages.
 Children under the age of 3 years can enter for free.

-The show is playing at the King's Head Theatre in London.
+The pantomime is playing at the King's Head Theatre in London.

 What is Jack and the Beanstalk about?